Mark S. Joshi: Early life and education

 Joshi was born and grew up in Dunblane, Scotland.

 He obtained a B.A. in mathematics from Hertford College, University of Oxford in 1990 (Top of year; recipient of the Oxford University Prize in Mathematics), and a Ph.D. in pure mathematics from the Massachusetts Institute of Technology in 1994 under the supervision of Richard Melrose.

 Career

 He was an assistant lecturer in the department of pure mathematics and mathematical statistics at Cambridge University and a fellow of Darwin College from 1994 to 1999.
+During his time a Cambridge he continued his work on partial differential equations and microlocal analysis.
+This included a paper on polyhomogeneaift in semi-linear equations With Barretto he worked on recovering asymptotics of a Riemannian metric from scattering data.
+He also used microlocal methods in inverse boundary value problems for systems of PDEs, with McDowell he considered the recoveria of chiral electrimagnetic parameters from boundary data and with Lionheart recovering the metric from boundary data for the Laplacian on differential forms.
+Both used a method where the symbol of a pseudo differential operator was calculated up to a certain order in powers of a boundary normal coordinate, considerably simplifying the calculation.

-Following this, he worked for the Royal Bank of Scotland from 1999 to 2005 as a quantitative analyst at a variety of levels, finishing as the Head of Quantitative Research for Group Risk Management.
+Leaving academia he worked for the Royal Bank of Scotland, from 1999 to 2005 as a quantitative analyst at a variety of levels, finishing as the Head of Quantitative Research for Group Risk Management.

 He joined the Centre for Actuarial Studies at the University of Melbourne in November 2005 as an associate professor, and was subsequently promoted to full professor.
 He taught the subject Financial Mathematics III and was also a highly sought after honours supervisor in the department.